Complete type amalgamation for non-standard finite groups: Randomness and Fubini

 Randomness is a symmetric notion.

-\begin{lemma} \textup{(}\cite[Exercise 2.25]{eH13}\textup{)} A finite tuple $(a,b)$ in $\sbgp X$ is random over $C$ if and only if $a$ is random over $C$ and $b$ is random over $C,a$. \end{lemma} \begin{proof} Fix some natural number $k\ge 1$ such that the every coordinate of the tuple $(a,b)$ belongs to $X^{\odot k}$.
-Assume that $(a,b)$ is random over $C$.
-Clearly so is $a$, thus we need only prove that $b$ is random over $C, a$.
-Suppose on the contrary that there is a subset $Z_a$ of $\Def_n(C,a)$, for some $n$ in $\N$, of density $0$ containing $b$.
-Write $Z(a,y)= Z_a$ for some subset $Z$ of $\sbgp X^{|a|+|b|}$ in $\Def_n(C)$.
-Thus, the pair $(a,b)$ belongs to which is a subset in $\Def_{n+1}(C)$, and thus it cannot have density $0$.
+\begin{lemma} \textup{(}\cite[Exercise 2.25]{eH13}\textup{)} Let $Y$ in $\Ring$ be definable over the countable elementary substructure $M$.
+A finite tuple $(a,b)$ of elements in $Y$ is random over $M$ if and only if $b$ is random over $M$ and $a$ is random over $M,b$. \end{lemma} \begin{proof} Assume first that $(a,b)$ is random over $M$.
+Clearly so is $b$ by Fubini and Remark \ref{R:Fubini_Borel}.
+Thus we need only prove that $a$ is random over $M, b$.
+Suppose for a contradiction that $\mu_{|a|}(Z(x, b))=0$ for some $Z \subseteq S_{Y^{|a|+|b|}}(M)$ of $\BB$ containing $\tp(a,b)$.
+The type of the pair $(a,b)$ belongs to

+where $\pi=\pi_{|a|+|b|,|b|}$ is the corresponding restriction map.
+Now, the set $\widetilde Z$ belongs to $\BB$ and contains $(a,b)$, so it cannot have density $0$.
 However, Remark \ref{R:Fubini_Borel} yields which gives the desired contradiction.

-Assume now that $a$ is random over $C$ and $b$ is random over $C, a$.
-A verbatim translation (switching the roles of $a$ and $b$) of the proof of Lemma \ref{L:trans}, using Remark \ref{R:Fubini_Borel}, yields that whenever $(a,b)$ lies in a finite density subset $Z$ of $\Def_n(C)$, then $Z$ has positive measure. \end{proof}